Domestic Violence Survivor

 After much persistence and dedication, in 2009 I received my 1rst degree Black Belt.

-I started teaching the youth class at our school, as well as, assisting in the adult classes and I started offering a Women’s Assault Prevention class in Fallon.
-I had joined the local Soroptimist of Fallon and they sponsored classes for 18 women to take the class for two years in a row.
-It has been very well received and the women were very thankful for the class.
+I started teaching the youth class at our school, as well as, assisting in the adult classes and I started offering a Women's Assault Prevention class in Fallon.
+It has been very well received and the women have been very thankful for the class.

 By the year 2010 I had earned my 2nd degree Black Belt and in June of 2014 I achieved the rank of 3rd degree Black Belt, Master Teacher.